 Tuberculosis (TB) is due to infection with Mycobacterium tuberculosis.
-Approximately one third of the world's population is infected, although only 5-10% of people with infection develop TB disease.
-Transmission occurs by exposure to aerosolised droplets from people with respiratory infection.
+Approximately one third of the world's population is infected, although only 5-10% of people with infection develop TB disease.1 Transmission occurs by exposure to aerosolised droplets from people with respiratory infection.

 LTBI is common in refugee children/young people.
-Australian data suggest the prevalence of a positive TST (10mm or greater) in refugees from Africa, Europe and the Middle East is 25-55%.[3-6] TB disease has been found in 1.7-3.3% of refugee children attending a refugee service in NSW.[3,4]
+Australian data from the 2000s suggest the prevalence of a positive TST (10mm or greater) in refugees from Africa, Europe and the Middle East was 25-55%.4-7 More recent data from Syrian and Iraqi arrivals (2015-17) found a LTBI prevalence of 11.8%.8 TB disease has been found in 1.7-3.3% of refugee children attending a refugee service in NSW.4,5

 A positive result is:

 Discuss with infectious diseases or respiratory physician.
-Other family members need assessment of their TB status.
-This will usually occur through the local TB program, check this follow-up is in place.
+Other family members need assessment of their TB status, this will usually occur through the TB program, check this follow-up is in place.

-Bacillus Calmette Guerin (BCG, an attenuated strain of M. bovis) has been used to vaccinate against TB since 1921 and there is 80% coverage worldwide.
-It does not protect against infection, overall protection against all forms of disease is around 50% with greater protective effect against death from TB (71%) and TB meningitis (64%).
-The reported efficacy against pulmonary TB varies widely (0-~80%).
-It offers good protection against leprosy.
+Bacillus Calmette Guerin (BCG, an attenuated strain of M. bovis) has been used to vaccinate against TB since 1921 and there is 80% coverage worldwide.12 It does not protect against infection, overall protection against all forms of disease is around 50% with greater protective effect against death from TB (71%) and TB meningitis (64%).13 The reported efficacy against pulmonary TB varies widely (0-~80%).12 It offers good protection against leprosy.